 Sega aimed to fix these problems with their version of Final Fight on their fledgling Sega CD platform.
 Why this was not released on cartridge I will never understand- this SHOULD have been a cartridge release, even without the voices, cut scenes and arranged music.
 Bad play Sega.

-The actual game is, as usual, great.
-Fans will love it and enjoy it and cherish it.
+People who have played the game also enjoy it.
 The Sega CD features all of the missing stuff that SNES gamers missed out on (and it better since it required a heftily priced add-on to enjoy).
 The missing level, Industrial Area Stage, ability to play as any of the three original characters and the girls have returned (though slightly edited).

 Poison and Roxy are in the Sega CD version but not like they were in the arcade original.
 Rather than wearing booty shorts and a short shirt, they now wear spandex shorts and a much longer shirt that covers more and is less revealing.

-Sega did an admirable job with Final Fight CD, now if they had only released this on cartridge also like a few other Sega CD games (Sol-Feace/Sol-Deace for instance).
-By the time Final Fight CD hit it was just a cool game to own on the Sega CD rather than a system seller (the Lunar games were more sought after for good reason).
+Sega did an admirable job with Final Fight CD.
+They should have released it on cartridge, just like a few other Sega CD games were on cartridge.
+By the time Final Fight CD came out, it was done for the Sega CD, rather than system seller.